Water mains flushing

 You may notice your tap water is cloudy or discoloured, this will only be for a very short period, until we move to the next fire hydrant.
 Your water could also look brown, or you might see bits in your water.
 Don’t worry though, the discolouration is harmless.

-If this happens, try not to drink straight from the tap and avoid using the dishwasher or watching machine until the flushing is completed.
+If this happens, try not to drink straight from the tap and avoid using the dishwasher or washing machine until the flushing is completed.
 If you have a combi boiler or electric shower to heat water it is best not to use these during the flushing.

 You can test to see if the pipes have cleared by letting your tap run for a few minutes.